sunil-gumatimath/tab-organizer-chrome-extension/README.md

 # Tab Organizer Chrome Extension

 A minimal, modern, and eye-friendly Chrome extension to help you organize your tabs efficiently.
-Features a trendy dark mode UI and powerful tab management tools.
+Features a sleek dark mode UI with a contemporary flat design and powerful tab management tools.

 ## Features